Effects conditional on post-treatment events generated by independent mechanisms: Sufficient-component cause model

 Define $D_A$ to be a binary variable that is equal to 1 when at least one of the first row of causal pies hold true, that is, where $\vee$ and $\wedge$ indicate the OR and AND logical operators, respectively.

-The variable $D_A$ is a sufficient cause for $D$ (the realization of $D_A=1$ ensures that $D=1$), fully mediates the effect of $A$ on $D$ (no other pie includes $A$ outside the ones concurring to $D_A$), and is independent of other causes of $D$ or $Y$ (because $D_A$ is a determinsitic function of variables jointly independent of $U,\delta_3,\delta_4,\delta_5$, and $\delta_0,\delta_1,\delta_2$ are not associated with $Y$).
+The variable $D_A$ is a sufficient cause for $D$ (the realization of $D_A=1$ ensures that $D=1$), fully mediates the effect of $A$ on $D$ (no other pie includes $A$ outside the ones concurring to $D_A$), and is independent of other unmeasured causes of $D$ (because $D_A$ is a deterministic function of variables jointly independent of $U,\delta_3,\delta_4,\delta_5$).
 This is analogous to the assumptions of the causal model in Figure \ref{fig:dag_augmented} and the determinism in Assumption \ref{ass:D_Asufficient_po}.

 The set of causal pies we are considering ensures that $D=1$ happens through two distinct separate mechanisms: (1) $D_A$ is equal to 1, and (2) either $\delta_3=1$ or certain combinations of $U,\delta_4,\delta_5$ occur.
 There is no causal pie that contains both $A$ and $U$.
 The variables $A$ and $U$ do not interact, in the ``sufficient cause interaction'' sense\cite{hernan2010causal}, in generating $D=1$.